-Landon has a storied history of athletics success.
-Our varsity teams have brought home 189 IAC championships, and our athletes often go on to compete at the collegiate level — we have had more than 160 boys play NCAA athletics over the past decade, including 59 in the last three years, and 15 members of the Class of 2017 have already committed to compete at the next level.
+In the Upper School, we have a storied history of athletics success.
+Our varsity teams have brought home 192 Interstate Athletic Conference (IAC) championships, and our athletes often go on to compete at the collegiate level — we have had more than 160 boys play NCAA athletics over the past decade, including 22 members of the Class of 2017 (pictured above) and 53 Bears in the past three years.

 Upper School Offerings

 We offer 23 athletics options in the Upper School: 20 interscholastic sports (some of which have varsity, junior varsity and freshman teams), winter intramurals, and midday fitness and after-school strength and conditioning classes that teach the keys to physical fitness.
 Click here to see a list of Upper School sports options.

 In the Middle School, you will choose from 12 interscholastic sports, some of which (football, basketball, baseball and lacrosse) have grade-specific teams.
 Intramural options such as water polo, strength and conditioning, and street hockey are also available.
 In addition, all Form II boys participate in a health-and-wellness class that meets once per eight-day cycle to teach the value of physical well-being, nutrition, safety and exercise.
 Click here to see a list of Middle School sports options.